List of Green Lanterns: Brik

 First appeared in Green Lantern (vol. 3) #12 (May 1991).
 The Green Lantern of Sector 904, Brik comes from the planet Dryad and, like her sector partner, is composed entirely of organic rock.
 Originally recruited by Hal Jordan, Brik was one of hundreds of veteran Green Lanterns to return to active service upon the restoration of the Green Lantern Corps.
 Brik once had feelings for Jordan, and her partner, Aa, suspects that she still might.
 In truth, her feelings are for another Earthman.

 Brokk

 Sector 981; First appeared in Tales of the Green Lantern Corps #1.

 Bzzd

 First appeared in Green Lantern Corps (vol. 2) #12 (July 2007).
 Bzzd is a small wasp-like Green Lantern from the planet Apiaton, assigned to sector 2261.
 He is the partner of Mogo.
 In battle, he usually creates oversized constructs with his power ring.
 Bzzd often faces extra scrutiny from his fellow Lanterns because of his size but he has shown that his willpower is as strong as anyone else's.

-Bzzd is later killed in battle with Mongul, with his ring being given to Mother Mercy.
+Bzzd was killed in battle with Mongul, with his ring being given to Mother Mercy.
+Bzzd was resurrected following The New 52 continuity reboot.

-Bzzd appears as a Black Lantern in Green Lantern Corps (vol. 2) #39 and is seemingly defeated and destroyed by Guy Gardner in Green Lantern Corps (vol. 2) #40, though he can be seen reforming afterward.